- Common Name

 - Anodorhynchus (toothless beak) leari

-- The Lear's macaw is a very large parrot mostly covered with bright blue plumage.
-It has bare yellow eye ring circles around large black eyes and yellow in the chin region.
-Under the wings and tail is black.
-The breast is green-blue.
-Like other parrots, the Lear's macaw has a strongly hooked beak and zygodactylous feet (2 toes that point forward and 2 toes that point backward).
+- The Lear's macaw is a large parrot and possesses a bright blue plumage.
+They have yellow rings around their large black eyes.
+The breast is greenish blue and they have a yellow chin.
+The underside of the wings and tail is black.
+These birds have a strongly hooked beak and zygodactylous feet (2 toes that point forward and 2 toes that point backward).

 - Approximately 29 days